 In the Foundational Years (first 1.5 years of the curriculum) faculty use a wide array of formats to assess a student's performance including quizzes, essay exams, laboratory practicals, clinical write-ups, and case analyses.
-Students must complete satisfactorily all required learning units of the major foundational year courses (Essential Principles of Medicine and Health, Illness and Disease parts 1 and 2), before advancing to the Clinical Clerkships.
-Ordinarily, students who fail the first offering of remediation for a failed unit will receive a "Marginal"
+Students must complete satisfactorily all required learning units of the major foundational year courses (Essential Principles of Medicine and Health (A&B), Illness and Disease (parts 1A&B and 2A&B), before advancing to the Clinical Clerkships.
+Ordinarily, students who fail the first offering of unit will receive a "Marginal"

 grade for the relevant course and must then undergo a more structured remediation program, as prescribed by the course leadership.
 Failure of the structured remediation program of one or more units results in the student receiving a "Fail" grade for the course.
-The failed unit(s) ordinarily must be retaken in class when those units are offered again or at a time specified by the Assistant Dean for Foundational Sciences.
+The failed course(s) ordinarily must be retaken in class in its entirety when that course is offered again or at a time specified by the Assistant Dean for Foundational Sciences.
 Failure of any one unit when it is retaken results in a second "Fail" grade in that course, and results in automatic dismissal from the Medical College, subject to confirmation by the Committee on Promotion and Graduation.

-Students who fail multiple units such that their overall course score is considered failing according to the syllabus will receive a "Fail" grade in that course.
+Students who fail half or more of the units such that their overall course score is considered failing according to the syllabus will receive a "Fail" grade in that course.
 The student must successfully complete a structured remediation program for each of the failed units.
-Failure of any unit within the unit remediation program means the failed unit(s) must be retaken in class when that unit is offered again or at a time specified by the Assistant Dean for Foundational Sciences.
-Failure of any one unit when it is retaken results in a second "Fail" grade in that course, and results in automatic dismissal from the Medical College, subject to confirmation by the Committee on Promotion and Graduation.
+Failure to pass any unit in a course that is retaken results in a second "Fail" grade in that course, and results in automatic dismissal from the Medical College, subject to confirmation by the Committee on Promotion and Graduation.